26 March 2014

 Dr Michael Jennings, Chair of CAS at SOAS, said: “African citizens are increasingly demanding greater accountability and better governance from their leaders.
 The Residential School offers a timely opportunity to examine the different pillars that impact governance outcomes, from natural resources to conflict, and to explore new policy ideas.
 We are happy to be working with the Mo Ibrahim Foundation, with our Mauritius partners, the Business School at the University of Mauritius, in participating in discussions about the state of governance in Africa.”

-The residential school will also see the launch in Mauritius of the governanceinafrica.org website and YouTube channel, with video lectures and radio interviews with leading academics and leaders discussing the challenges for good governance in Africa.
+As in previous years, video recordings and other resources from the school will be available on the governanceinafrica.org website, which contains over 160 video lectures and radio interviews with leading academics and leaders discussing the challenges for good governance in Africa.